alexdyas/alexdyas.github.io/_posts/2024-08-26-python-object-has-no-attribute.md

   foo,bah = ldap
 ...
 ```
-Apparently this clashed with something in the same namespace as the LDAP package, therefore the error.
+Apparently this clashed with the main LDAP object in the same namespace, therefore the error.

 Moral - be careful with how you're declaring your object names and the namesapaces.